Call for Proposals 2019-2020

 The Center for the Humanities and the Public Sphere solicits proposals from faculty, curators, and graduate students who wish to organize one-day events or longer-running programs, especially ones that require collaboration between groups of faculty or students.
 The goals of the events are to present scholarship, foster the exchange of interpretations and ideas, and make these accessible to an audience coming from a variety of disciplines as well as the wider public.
 We envision that organizers will tackle their subjects from more than one disciplinary perspective in or related to the humanities (as defined on the Humanities Center’s website).
 The Center expects to be able to fund up to five awards of up to $5,000 each.

-2019 Summer Fellowship at the National Humanities Center (deadline anticipated February 2019)
+2019 Summer Residency at the National Humanities Center (deadline Friday, February 1, 2019)

-The Center for the Humanities and the Public Sphere, with the support of the Robert and Margaret Rothman Endowment for the Humanities, the College of Liberal Arts and Sciences (CLAS) and the College of the Arts (COTA), is pleased to announce a one-month fellowship at the National Humanities Center (NHC) in Research Triangle Park, North Carolina for the period of June 3-28, 2019.
-One residential fellowship will be awarded from UF.
+The Center for the Humanities and the Public Sphere, with the support of the Robert and Margaret Rothman Endowment for the Humanities, the College of Liberal Arts and Sciences (CLAS) and the College of the Arts (COTA), is pleased to announce a one-month residency at the National Humanities Center (NHC) in Research Triangle Park, North Carolina for the period of June 3-28, 2019.
+One residency will be awarded from UF.
 Faculty from CLAS and COTA are eligible to apply.
-The NHC will make available its unique facilities to assist the fellow in making substantial progress on a humanities-research project.
+The NHC will make available its unique facilities to assist the summer resident in making substantial progress on a humanities-research project.
 This includes the use of an individual office in the NHC’s quiet, light-filled glass building, suitable housing within driving distance, breakfast and lunch from the in-house chef and baker Monday-Friday, books and digital library materials requested prior and during the stay, and IT support during residency.
-NHC Fellows are responsible for their own transportation to North Carolina and while at the NHC, as well as evening and weekend meals.
-There is no honorarium or stipend attached to the residential fellowship, but applicants may apply for the Humanities Center’s Rothman Faculty Summer Fellowship or other sources of funding as needed to support miscellaneous living expenses during the NHC fellowship period.
+NHC summer residents are responsible for their own transportation to North Carolina and while at the NHC, as well as evening and weekend meals.
+There is no honorarium or stipend attached to the residency, but applicants may apply for the Humanities Center’s Rothman Faculty Summer Fellowship or other sources of funding as needed to support miscellaneous living expenses during the NHC summer residency.

 Rothman Faculty Summer Fellowships in the Humanities (deadline Friday, February 1, 2019)